 By default they're placed on all four sides, but you can also change it to be just the top, just the bottom, or no border at all.

 This setting lets you display lines from the start of each event to each of the visible axes:

 Preceden provides you with a way to display a thick vertical line at today's date by checking the Display a vertical line on today's date setting:

 By default Preceden will automatically adjust the dates on the timeline so that all of the timeline's events are visible on the timeline.

-If you'd like to only view a portion of the timeline, you can use this setting to specify a start and end date for the timeline.
+If you'd like to zoom in to a portion of the timeline, you can use this setting to specify a start and end date for the timeline.
+Learn more about zooming.